Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Introduction

-Dimensional analysis, a widely used technique in mathematics and physics, simplifies algebraic or differential equations by reducing the number of variables involved.
-This allows the true underlying equations and hidden parameters to be recovered with higher accuracy and with less computational expense.
+Dimensional analysis, a widely used technique in mathematics and engineering~\cite{ferro2019assessing}, simplifies algebraic or differential equations by reducing the number of variables involved.
+This allows the true underlying equations and hidden parameters to be recovered with higher accuracy and with less computational overhead.
 It also ensures that the recovered equation adheres to the physical laws.
-Dimensional analysis can be performed using different methods e.g. manual non-dimensionalization, Buckingham $\pi$ method~\cite{buckingham1914physically}, and Ipsen's method~\cite{clark2022alternate}.
-Manual non-dimensionalization involves scaling each dimensional variable by a hand-chosen value to remove its units, then substituting the non-dimensional variables for the dimensional ones.
+Dimensional analysis can be performed using different methods e.g. manual nondimensionalization, Buckingham $\Pi$ theorem~\cite{sonin2001physical}, and Ipsen's method~\cite{clark2022alternate}.
+Manual nondimensionalization involves scaling each dimensional variable by a hand-chosen value to remove its units, then substituting the non-dimensional variables for the dimensional ones.
 This removes the units but may not reduce the number of free parameters.
-The Buckingham $\pi$ method is an automated procedure to minimize the possible number of dimensionless constants ($\pi$ terms) that the equation can be expressed with.
+The Buckingham $\Pi$ theorem introduces an automated procedure to minimize the possible number of dimensionless constants ($\pi$ terms) that the equation can be expressed with.
 Although there are many choices of sets of $\pi$ terms, it is difficult to directly control the final equation, although it will have the minimal number of free variables.
-Ipsen's method is very similar to the Buckingham $\pi$ method, but enables straightforward user selection of the dimensionless constants.
+Ipsen's method is very similar to the Buckingham $\Pi$ theorem, but enables straightforward user selection of the dimensionless constants.
 This method is useful when one is interested in reducing (or maximizing) the number of free variables that appear in a specific term in the equation.

-Several symbolic regression algorithms~\cite{udrescu2020ai,tenachi2023deep,keren2023computational} have previously integrated dimensional analysis into their workflow.
-This has been done to ensure that the output of the symbolic regression is physically consistent, and to reduce the number of independent variables in the problem.
-However, this integration in past works has been limited and is not always tailored to the problem at hand.
-AI Feynman~\cite{udrescu2020ai} does incorporate symbolic regression, but the dimensions for variables are fixed and analyzed automatically. $\Phi$-SO~\cite{tenachi2023deep} incorporates dimensional analysis but does not non-dimensionalize datasets before fitting them.
-SciMED~\cite{keren2023computational} integrates dimensional analysis with symbolic regression and applies it to both algebraic and differential equations, but its application is restricted to differential equations that are written as one-side differential equations.
+Additionally, within mathematical modelling for engineering applications, it is common to reduce a problem to a similar but simpler formulation~\cite{schmidt2009distilling,muagurean2023three,ferro2019assessing}.